michaelquigley/dfx/README.md

 - **Conflict detection** - Actions prevent key binding conflicts
 - **Built-in theming** - Comprehensive font and theme system

+The [dfx Roadmap](https://github.com/users/michaelquigley/projects/2/views/1) is always up-to-date with the current and planned work on the project.

 ## Core Concepts

 ### Component Interface